Look… weed should be legal to possess and use, we agree, but Tennessee is behind the curve on this issue.

 If you receive a marijuana citation or drug citation of any kind while on probation, your Probation Officer needs to be informed.

-If you don’t have an attorney, you must still let your PO know.
+If you don’t have an attorney, you must still let your Probation Officer know.

 Simple Possession/Exchange: Class E Felony In TN

-- There is a casual exchange of marijuana to a minor from an adult who is at least 2 years older than the minor, and who knows that the person is a minor.
+- There is a casual exchange of marijuana to a minor from an adult who is at least two years older than the minor, and who knows that the person is a minor.

 Possession Citations & Collateral Consequences